Alert opened: 31 Jul 2025

 No one knows a community better than those who live in it!

-To ensure that Community Response Groups have the capability to activate, training can be provided by Emergency Management Otago to cover:
+To ensure that Community Resilience Groups have the capability to activate, training can be provided by Emergency Management Otago to cover:

 • Community Emergency Hub operations.